 So, technically Black Cinema’s screenings are in Surrey and therefore a bit of a drive from London.
 But as it’s a drive in, your car will be useful!
 And this not-quite-London outdoor cinema experience is unique in showing only movies made by black creatives.

-Films range from modern favourites and new releases like Black Panther and Judas and the Black Messiah to classics like House Party.
+Films range from modern favourites and new releases to classics like House Party.

-You can order food and drinks right to your car during the movies, making sure everyone stays totally Covid safe during this Summer 2021 cinema experience.
+The best part?
+You can order food and drinks right to your car during the movies – which just adds to the luxe experience.

 Secret Central London Locations